The best hotels in Cordoba

 The second mistake: assuming all 'Centro' hotels are equal.
 Cordoba's Centro is large.
 A hotel on Calle Buenos Aires near the Mercado Norte is a very different experience from one on Calle Deán Funes near the Manzana Jesuítica. and they might both legally call themselves Centro.
 Always check the exact address on a map before you book.

-Cordoba's best neighborhoods
+Cordoba's best hotel regions

 Centro and Centro Histórico are where you want to be for your first visit: the Cabildo, La Cañada, and the best restaurants are all walkable.
 If you're staying a week or coming with kids, Cerro de las Rosas gives you space without sacrificing access.